Dispatch's Second Chance (and The Game Awards Predictions)

 It looks pretty spooky.
 Looks pretty scary.

 It is one of those horror games where you cannot kill the bad guy that is chasing you.
-You can just hope to avoid them or stun them for a while.
+You can just hope to avoid them or stun them from the same.

 I mean,